valist-io/valist-docs/docs/src/publishing.md

   windows/amd64: dist/windows64
 ```

-Now naviagate to [https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and set the `VALIST_SIGNER` secret for your reposiotry with your as your chosen private key.
+Now naviagate to [https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and set the `VALIST_SIGNER` secret for your reposiotry as your chosen private key.

 Running the following commands in your project will commit and push triggering a new publish: